Samyuktha0/Underwriting-Risk-Scoring-with-GLM-and-Segmentation/README.md

+---

-## 📊Underwriting Risk Scoring with GLM and Segmentation
+## 📊 2.
+Underwriting Risk Scoring with GLM and Segmentation

 ```markdown
 # Underwriting Risk Scoring with GLM and Segmentation